gejames/infoblox_networks/README.md

   }
 ```

-Our json file output will look like the following.
+Our json file will look like the following.

 ```jinja2
 {